 CAPE: Survivor Advocacy & Healing

-The Center for Advocacy, Prevention, & Empowerment (CAPE) promotes healing by providing advocacy and support for impacted by interpersonal violence, such as sexual assault, relationship violence, stalking, and sexual harassment.
-You are not alone!
+The Center for Advocacy, Prevention, & Empowerment (CAPE) promotes healing by providing advocacy and support for those impacted by interpersonal violence, such as sexual assault, relationship violence, stalking, and sexual harassment.
+You are not alone.

 All CAPE services are confidential and free of charge.